hetu-script/hetu-script/docs/docs/docs/en-US/syntax/index.md

 ## Variable

-Variable is declared with [var], [final].
+Variable is declared with 'var', 'final'.
 The type annotation and initialize expression is optional.

 ```typescript
 var person;